Bangor railway station (Wales)

-Bangor railway station is a railway station in Bangor, Gwynedd, operated by Transport for Wales Rail.
+Bangor railway station serves the city of Bangor in Gwynedd, North West Wales. it is operated by Transport for Wales.
 The station, which is 24+3/4 mi east of Holyhead, is the last mainland station on the North Wales Coast line between Crewe and Holyhead.
-It is the busiest in terms of passenger numbers in North Wales, as it serves the community around Caernarfon and further west, it is close to the Snowdonia National Park and Bangor University, and has an interchange with bus services to the various towns and villages of northern/western Gwynedd and Anglesey.
+It is the busiest in terms of passenger numbers in North Wales, as it serves the community around Caernarfon and further west.
+It is close to the Snowdonia National Park and Bangor University, and has an interchange with bus services to the various towns and villages of north-west Gwynedd and Anglesey.

 History

-The station, which cost £6,960 to build (about £21million in 2015), was opened on 1 May 1848 by the Chester and Holyhead Railway.
+The station, which cost £6,960 to build (about £21 million in 2015), was opened on 1 May 1848 by the Chester and Holyhead Railway.
 Lying between Bangor Tunnel to the east of the station, and Belmont Tunnel to the west, the station was progressively expanded into a junction station as a number of branch lines were opened: